Spirit Soldier rebellion (1959): Background

 Central China has a long history of both peasant uprisings as well as secret societies.
-In the 1920s and 1930s uprisings took place in Hubei, Sichuan, Henan, and Guizhou, during which peasant rebels organized as part of a large, decentralized Spirit Soldier movement that taught its members that they could invulnerable by undergoing secret rituals.
+In the 1920s and 1930s uprisings took place in Hubei, Sichuan, Henan, and Guizhou, during which peasant rebels organized as part of a large, decentralized Spirit Soldier movement that taught its members that they could become invulnerable by undergoing secret rituals.

 From 1958, the Chinese Communist Party (CCP) under Chairman Mao Zedong launched the Great Leap Forward causing a great crisis in many rural areas of China.
 The Great Chinese Famine erupted, killing millions, while the starving peasants were not allowed to leave their villages and fields.
 Despite the catastrophic conditions, people opposed to the Communist policies generally struggled to organize any proper opposition, as the Communist government maintained a strong hold on the country and suppressed most grassroots challenges.
 Regardless, desperate peasants began to organize low-level resistance.
 In many cases "redemptive societies" were involved; these were often secret societies or salvationist religions.
 Some of these groups went beyond spiritual and passive resistance, and actually attempted uprisings.
 While numerous resistance groups and rebellions broke out, most of these remained small in scale.